EDUCBA

 Book Review

-According to the author, people must take care of themselves to be happy with money, health, meditation, and life goals.
+According to the author, people must care for themselves to be happy with money, health, meditation, and life goals.
 The book is divided into two sections: wealth and happiness, and thus it discusses earning money, working the right way, becoming wealthy, and remaining wealthy.

 Key Points